Composable Verification in the Circuit-Model via Magic-Blindness: Introduction

-\begin{theorem}[Security of Verified DQC, informal] For any computation described in the Clifford $+T$ model, the Verified Delegated Quantum Computation Protocol \ref{protocol:verification} is \emph{composably secure} and ensures that, with probability \emph{exponentially close to one} a dishonest Server is caught and an \emph{honest but noisy Server is accepted}. \end{theorem}
+\begin{theorem}[Security of Verified DQC, informal] For any computation described in the Clifford+MSI model, the Verified Delegated Quantum Computation Protocol~\ref{protocol:verification} is \emph{composably secure} and ensures that, with probability \emph{exponentially close to one} a dishonest Server is caught and an \emph{honest but noisy Server is accepted}. \end{theorem}

-\paragraph{A trap-based verifciation framework in the circuit-model.} Taking a step back, we show that the same construction offers more than just a protocol.
+\paragraph{A trap-based verification framework in the circuit-model.} Taking a step back, we show that the same construction offers more than just a protocol.
 Indeed, magic-blind delegation induces a natural class of indistinguishable computations that comprises the circuits that share the same Clifford skeleton but differ in their injected states.
-The trap design used in Section \ref{subsection:framework single qubit} is a particular choice, but in Section \ref{subsection:framework generalized} we generalize it and show it can be made modular.
-As a result, we provides a versatile \emph{trap-based verification framework in the circuit model}.
-In particular, Broadbent’s verification protocol~\cite{B18how} can be casted into this framework.
+The trap design used in Section~\ref{subsection:framework single qubit} is a particular choice, but in Section~\ref{subsection:framework generalized} we generalize it and show it can be made modular.
+As a result, we provide a versatile \emph{trap-based verification framework in the circuit-model}.
+In particular, Broadbent’s verification protocol~\cite{B18how} (and the subsequent \cite{BN25noise}) can be cast into this framework.
 It also makes explicit the structural origin of circuit-model traps and enables the systematic construction of families of verification protocols with identical security guarantees, in direct analogy with the trappification framework for MBQC~\cite{KKLM22unifying}.